thiippal/tankbuster/README.md

 # Tankbuster

-Tankbuster is a convolutional neural net (CNN) trained to classify whether images contain Soviet/Russian <a href="http://en.wikipedia.org/wiki/T-72">T-72</a> main battle tanks or <a href="http://en.wikipedia.org/wiki/BMP_development">BMP</a> armored personnel carriers.
+Tankbuster is a convolutional neural net (CNN) trained to detect Soviet/Russian <a href="http://en.wikipedia.org/wiki/T-72">T-72</a> main battle tanks or <a href="http://en.wikipedia.org/wiki/BMP_development">BMP</a> armored personnel carriers in photographs.

-Built using <a href="http://keras.io">Keras</a>, the classifier has been trained using a collection of images showing T-72s and BMPs from various angles against a collection of images showing both street and natural scenes without tanks or APCs.
+Built using <a href="http://keras.io">Keras</a>, the classifier has been trained using a collection of images showing T-72s and BMPs from various angles against a collection of photographs featuring street and natural scenes.

-The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a>, resulting in approximately 3000 images for each class.
+The data has been augmented using the Keras <a href="http://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html">ImageDataGenerator</a>, generating approximately 3600 images for each class.

 The classifier achieves an accuracy of 91.55% on the testing set.